magnesiumlabs/lasco/src/components/filter/grayscale/README.md

 # Grayscale

-Utilities for applying filter grayscale of an element.
+Utilities for applying grayscale of an element.

 ## Usage

 Use the `grayscale-{amount}` class for setup ratio aspect.

 ```html

 <div class="grayscale-0">
     <!-- ... -->
 </div>